idfive/Developer-Documentation/docs/accelerator/01-overview.md

 # Overview

-**A collection of components to be used to begin new front-end development projects.** This library is synced-up manually to the [Drupal Accelerator](https://dev-idfive-drupal-accelerator.pantheonsite.io/) and to the [Wordpress Accelerator](https://dev-idfive-accelerator.pantheonsite.io/) sites.
+**A collection of components to be used to begin new front-end development projects.** This library is synced-up manually to the [Drupal Accelerator](https://dev-idfive-drupal-accelerator.pantheonsite.io/) and to the [Wordpress Accelerator](https://dev-idfive-accelerator.pantheonsite.io/) sites at the start of each project.

 The Accelerator project consists of both a WordPress, and Drupal website starter template, for a quick to customize, unique website that can be completed with much less development time to put together.